Mistyrios/Symfony-Project-Template/README.md

 # Symfony Template Project
+This project is an alternative version of the work of [William Pinnaud](https://github.com/DocFX) on this project https://github.com/WebProjectsInitiatives/Symfony-Project-Template

 This is a template project for Symfony.
 It can be used to start a new symfony project or it can be used with an existing project.

 In this template you will have access to :
 * Four containers :
   - php-cli : for running symfony commands